 Staying Safe in Large Cities

-Many of Kenya's largest cities (including the capital, Nairobi) have a poor reputation when it comes to crime.
-As is true for most of Africa, large populations living in abject poverty inevitably results in frequent incidents including muggings, vehicle break-ins, armed robberies and carjackings.
+Many of Kenya's largest cities have a poor reputation when it comes to crime.
+As is true for most of Africa, large communities living in abject poverty inevitably results in frequent incidents including muggings, vehicle break-ins, armed robberies and carjackings.
 However, while you cannot guarantee your safety, there are plenty of ways to reduce the likelihood of becoming a victim.

 In particular, be aware of tourist scams, including thieves disguised as police officers, vendors or tour operators.
 If a situation feels wrong, trust your gut and remove yourself from it as quickly as possible.
 Often, a good way to escape unwanted attention is to step into the nearest supermarket or hotel.
 With all of that being said, there is plenty to see in cities like Nairobi - so don't avoid them, just be smart.